-Estepona is a resort town on the Costa del Sol in southern Spain with a palm-lined promenade, the Paseo Marítimo, running alongside its Playa de la Rada beach, and is one of the few coastal towns that have succeeded in maintaining its pueblo charm and character.
-The whitewashed old town with its pedestrianised steep, narrow streets decorated with different coloured flower pots, flower-filled Plaza de las Flores, home to the eclectic artworks of the Colección Garó, street cafes and tapas bars serving traditional Spanish delicacies, can be a delight for photographers.
-To add to its appeal there is the old fishing port, cove of Playa del Cristo and the water sports facilities of Puerto Deportivo.
+Estepona is a resort town on the Costa del Sol in southern Spain, with a palm-lined promenade running alongside its Playa de la Rada beach.
+And is one of the few coastal towns that have succeeded in maintaining its pueblo charm and character.
+The whitewashed old town, with its steep, narrow streets, are adorned with colourful flower pots.
+And the flower-filled Plaza de las Flores is home to eclectic artworks, street cafes and tapas bars serving traditional Spanish delicacies.
+To add to its appeal there is the old fishing port, cove of Playa del Cristo, and the water sports facilities of Puerto Deportivo.

 Granada, is situated in the eastern side of Andalusia, located at the foot of the Sierra Nevada Mountains at the confluences of the Darro and Genil rivers.
 Its unique history has bestowed it an artistic grandeur embracing Moorish palaces and Christian Renaissance treasures.
 Shaped by the hills, the old districts in the Albaicín and the Alhambra are brimming with steep, narrow streets, beautiful nooks and crannies, and marvellous landscapes.
 The historic centre is divided in four old towns: the Muslim “Albaycin”, a Unesco World Heritage site since 1994, the Jewish “Realejo”, the gipsy “Sacromonte” and the Christian city centre.
 The Moors crossed the strait of Gibraltar in 711 AD and settled in what was then a small Visigoth town perched atop the Alhambra hill.
 Here they erected walls and laid the foundation for the prosperous civilisation that would follow.
 It was in the 9th century when Granada rose to importance after the fall of the Caliphate of Córdoba.
 Its splendour was reached in 1238, when Mohammed ben Nasar founded the Nasrid dynasty, and the kingdom of Granada stretched from Gibraltar to Murcia.
 This dynasty bore twenty kings until King Boabdil was forced to surrender Granada to the Catholic monarchs, Fernando and Isabel, in 1492.
 During eight centuries of Arabian domination, a magnificent and rich Islamic culture flourished, leaving Granada with architectural marvels such as the Alhambra, and Generalife, like Albaycin, Unesco World Heritage sites.